Cambodia (Asia)Advice for All Destinations Immunisations Malaria Malaria Map Other Health Risks Notice Board News

 Many of the health problems experienced by travellers cannot be prevented by vaccinations and other measures need to be taken.
 These include food and water safety, accident prevention, care with sun exposure, avoiding insect bites and animal bites, and practicing good respiratory hygiene.

 If you will be travelling with medication (including over the counter medication) you should check for any restrictions on medications before you travel, you can do this by contacting the embassy of the country you're visiting.

 A worldwide list of travel clinics, run by members of the International Society of Travel Medicine is available on their website

 If you are unwell on return from travel, seek medical attention and let your healthcare practitioner know where you have been.

 - Confirm primary courses and boosters are up to date as recommended for life in Britain - including for example, seasonal flu vaccine (if indicated), MMR, vaccines required for occupational risk of exposure, lifestyle risks and underlying medical conditions.

 - Courses or boosters usually advised: Hepatitis A; Tetanus.

-- Other vaccines to consider: Cholera; Hepatitis B; Japanese Encephalitis; Rabies; Typhoid.
+- Other vaccines to consider: Hepatitis B; Rabies; Typhoid.

-Yellow fever vaccination certificate required for travellers over 1 year of age arriving from countries with risk of yellow fever transmission and for travellers having transited more than 12 hours through the airport of a country with risk of yellow fever transmission.
+Yellow fever vaccination certificate required for travellers aged 1 year or over arriving from countries with risk of yellow fever transmission and for travellers having transited more than 12 hours through the airport of a country with risk of yellow fever transmission.